streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 `<string name="quest_placeName_title_name">"What is the name of this place? (%s)"</string>`

-The code `quest_placeName_title_name` is string reference, used in code to alow translations.
+The code `quest_placeName_title_name` is string reference, used in code to allow translations.

 Search for this identifier in `*.kt` files, it should appear in the quest file [AddPlaceName](src/main/java/de/westnordost/streetcomplete/quests/place_name/AddPlaceName.kt).